wavim/assignee/report/report.typ

 - Updating referenced parent fields is prohibited
 - Deleting a parent entry would remove all related child entries

+=== Views/Triggers
+Advanced features like views and trigger are deliberately not implemented.
+The data layer of Assignee is meant to be simple yet efficient, thus complex logic is transferred to the application layer instead.

 = Application Layer
 Backing the application logic is an Express.js server leveraging Prisma ORM for type-safe database interactions.
 This chapter outlines the architectural design principles first, followed by concrete implementation patterns.